Kicking Bishop Brennan Up the Arse

-"Kicking Bishop Brennan Up the Arse" is the sixth episode of the third series of the religion-themed sitcom Father Ted, and the 23rd episode overall.
+"Kicking Bishop Brennan Up the Arse" is the sixth episode of the third series of the sitcom Father Ted, and the 23rd episode overall.
 It originally aired on Channel 4 on 17 April 1998; its story continues from the previous episode, "Escape from Victory".
 In the episode, Father Ted Crilly must kick his strict and overbearing superior Bishop Brennan in the buttocks ("up the arse") as a forfeit set in the previous episode by Father Dick Byrne for cheating at a football match.

 The writers of Father Ted, Graham Linehan and Arthur Mathews, named "Kicking Bishop Brennan Up the Arse" as their favourite episode in a documentary aired during Channel 4's Father Ted Night; "Speed 3" was chosen by a vote on the Channel 4 website.

 Plot

 Ted is extremely worried about the forfeit, fearing that Bishop Brennan will send him to a parish even worse than Craggy Island after he carries it out.
-Dick Byrne has insisted that Father Dougal take a photograph as proof.
-Dick calls the bishop to tell him that his likeness has miraculously appeared in the skirting board of the Craggy Island parochial house.
-Bishop Brennan phones Ted, telling him he will be coming the next day, leaving Ted with no excuse not to carry out the forfeit.
+However, he is unable to back out of it; Father Dick Byrne has not only insisted that Dougal take a picture, but he has called ahead to Bishop Brennan and told him that his likeness has miraculously appeared in the skirting boards in the Craggy Island parochial house to ensure that he will travel to the island to inspect it.

 After Ted stays up worrying all night, he and Dougal are surprised by the early arrival of Bishop Brennan and his assistant Father Jessup, "the most sarcastic priest in Ireland" – his sarcasm confuses their housekeeper, Mrs Doyle, and tests Father Jack's temper.
 Bishop Brennan's visit occurs the day before he is due to go to Rome to meet the Pope.
 Ted takes the Bishop to see the skirting board, and prepares to carry out the forfeit, but after seeing Jessup watching him, he aborts the kick and instead hurls himself out of the window.
 Brennan and Jessup prepare to leave, but are forced to stay the night when Mrs Doyle informs them that the roads have been "taken in".